 - 2.5 stars out of Five: 36 total reviews with an average of 2.5 stars.
 This is one of Sirrus’s biggest drawbacks.
 It does not share the same love and ultimately the reliability of the Trek.

-What Does It Mean In Practical Terms, How Do They Affect The Ride?
+How Do These Features Affect The Ride?

 The Trek FX 3 and the Specialized Sirrus 3.0 are very similar in the way they ride.
 This is because they share so many similarities in design.
 Their aluminum frames, 700c wheels, hydraulic disc brakes, and 9-speed drivetrains mean that in many ways they will feel the same.